Potato cyst nematode: Importance

 Potato cyst nematodes have the ability to cause a large scale devastation in crops due to the massive amounts of nematode embryos in each cyst.
 Many continents across the world such as Australia, North America, Asia, Europe, and Africa have had many epidemics of potato cyst nematodes that continue to persist year after year.
-Potato cyst nematodes are important economically due to the fact that they reduce the crop yield exceedingly.
-A species of potato cyst nematodes called pale cyst nematodes (Globodera pallida) are able to cause 80% yield loss in a potato field if left untreated.
+Potato cyst nematodes are important economically due to the fact that they can substantially reduce crop yields.
+Globodera pallida are able to cause 80% yield loss in a potato field if left untreated.
 On a more global scale, the Australian potato industry is worth about AUD$500 million yearly which equates to $340 million U.S. dollars.
-Other countries that are mass producers of potatoes are China with 88.9 million metric tons produced annually, India with 45.34 million metric tons produced annually, and Russia with 30.20 million metric tons produced annually.
-The continual spread of potato cyst nematodes alludes more economical depression in many major potato producing countries.

-The official recommendations and requirements for crop rotation vary between countries.